Preconditioned Score-based Generative Models: Further Analysis

-For completeness, we disucss the possibility of the skew-symmetric operator $S$ as an accelerator for the Langevin dynamics.
-According to~\cite{hwang2005accelerating}, under the regularity condition that $\left | \mathbf{x}_t\right |$ does not reach the infinity in a finite time, the convergence of an {\em autonomous} (the right side of the equation does not contain time explicitly) Langevin dynamics { } where $\epsilon_t=\epsilon$ is a constant, can be accelerated as { } where the vector field $C(\mathbf{x})\in \mathbb{R}^d \rightarrow \mathbb{R}^d$ satisfies
+For completeness, we discuss the possibility of using {the} skew-symmetric operator $S$ for accelerating the Langevin dynamics.
+According to~\citep{hwang2005accelerating}, under the regularity condition that $\left | \mathbf{x}_t\right |$ does not reach the infinity in a finite time, the convergence of an {\em autonomous} (the right side of the equation does not contain time explicitly) Langevin dynamics